prateekiiest/prateekiiest/README.md

 ### Hi there, I'm [Prateek Chanda](https://prateekiiest.github.io/) 👋

 I am currently working as a Research Software Engineer at Microsoft Research India, advised by [Dr. Amit Sharma](https://www.amitsharma.in/) and [Vageesh Chandramouli](https://www.microsoft.com/en-us/research/people/vachand/).
-I have been fortunate to work on variety of interesting research problems both at MSR and beyond that has led to publications at CSCW, NeurIPs, AAAI, AISTATS, PAKDD and AAAI HCOMP.
+I have been fortunate to work on variety of interesting research problems both at MSR and beyond that has led to publications at CSCW, NeurIPs, AAAI, AISTATS, and AAAI HCOMP.
 Previously, I received my bachelor's degrees in Computer Science from the Indian Institute of Engineering Science and Technology, Shibpur (erstwhile BESU) and worked as a research consultant at IIT Kharagpur.